 The general rule for financial advisors' fees is around 1%.
 Management fees, whether paid as a mutual fund spending ratio or as fees paid to a financial advisor, usually range from 0.01% to more than 2%.
 In general, the range in the amount of the fee is due to the management strategy.
 For example, more aggressive investment portfolios tend to have higher management fees because they require more work due to higher stock turnover.

+When looking for top rated Gold IRA companies, it is important to consider the management fees associated with each company as they can vary greatly.
 Passive funds may have lower management fees because they select and then keep the assets in the portfolio.
 Management fees can range from just 0.10% to more than 2% of the AUM.
 This disparity in fees charged is generally attributed to the investment method used by the fund manager.
 The more actively a fund is managed, the greater the management fees that will be charged.

 For example, an aggressive stock fund that delivers its portfolio several times a year in search of profit opportunities costs much more to manage than a more passively managed fund, such as an index fund that, more or less, is listed in a basket of stocks without major transactions.
 The commission compensates professional money managers for selecting securities for a fund's portfolio and managing them based on the fund's investment objective.
 If you understand how your investment manager earns your money and how they will work for you, you can select an investment manager that meets your needs.
 For example, if you buy shares in a mutual fund, that fund manager will receive commissions in exchange for choosing investments for the fund.

 This fee may include the management of retirement and non-retirement accounts; the provision of financial planning and advisory services; brokerage services and the fees that accompany any investment fund or ETF in which that manager invests.
-Basically, active managers continue to show a minimal return compared to their passive benchmarks, such as the S%26P 500 or the Russell 2000.
+Basically, active managers continue to show a minimal return compared to their passive benchmarks, such as the S&P 500 or the Russell 2000.
 It can also include other items, such as investor relations (IR) expenses and fund management costs.
 Sometimes, an investment manager consolidates a client's various fees into what is called a global commission.

 According to decades of Morningstar research, actively managed funds with higher costs tend to underperform lower cost passively managed funds in all categories.
 Often, advisors have the opportunity to earn commissions by selling insurance, a service that would probably fall outside the scope of average investment management services.
 These are some of the most common commission structures you'll encounter when partnering with an investment manager or financial advisor.
 Before you agree to work with an investment manager or advisor, make sure you understand the fee structure and the services included in that fee.